-This makes exporting your data into VisionLink a snap—whether you’re using that drone surface to fill in the gaps of data for machine control or on your rovers with a visual display to easily check the quality of your work and ensure things are going to spec.
+This makes exporting your data into TBC and other platforms a snap.
+You can use that drone surface to fill in the gaps of data for machine control.
+Or, you can use it on your rovers with a visual display to ensure things are going to spec.

 A related TTM feature is the ability to crop specific parts of your 3D site survey into individual TTM files.

-This is very useful if you’re interested in only one part of the terrain or need to use a smaller file for focused day-to-day work.
-To get this, it’s as easy as drawing a boundary around the area of interest and clicking Export and TTM File.
+This is useful if you only need to use one part of the terrain.
+It’s also helpful if you need a smaller file for focused day-to-day work.
+Doing so is easy.
+Just draw a boundary around the area of interest and click Export and TTM File.

-The second big area of compatibility is .JXL support in Trimble Stratus.
+The second big area of compatibility between Trimble Stratus and Trimble Business Center is .JXL support.

-You don’t need to shift, scale, or rotate data after you import.
+You don’t need to shift, scale, or rotate data after you import a .JXL.
 Local calibrations are compatible from the get go.
 This means the datasets you produce when flying your site are compatible with TBC.

-Lastly, the data you capture can be pushed to Trimble Connect directly from your Trimble Stratus online portal.
+Lastly, the data you capture can be pushed from Stratus directly to Trimble Connect, Trimble’s open collaboration platform.